ICanHazCode/netserializer/README.md

 - Excellent for network serialization
 - Supports classes, structs, enums, interfaces, abstract classes
 - No versioning or other extra information is serialized, only what is strictly needed
-- No type IDs for primitive types, structs or sealed classes, so less data to be sent
+- No type IDs for primitive types, structs, or sealed classes so less data is sent
-- No dynamic type lookup for primitive types, structs or sealed classes, so deserialization is faster
+- No dynamic type lookup for primitive types, structs, or sealed classes so deserialization is faster
-- No extra attributes needed (like DataContract/Member), just add the standard [Serializable] or even no attribute at all.
+- No extra attributes needed (like DataContract/Member): just add the standard [Serializable] or even no attribute at all.
 - Thread safe without locks
-- The data is written to the stream and read from the stream directly, without the need for temporary buffers
+- The data is written to and read from the stream directly, without the need for temporary buffers

 The simpleness of NetSerializer has a drawback which must be considered by the
-user: no versioning or other meta information is sent, which means that the sender and the receiver have to have the same versions of the types being serialized.
+user: no versioning or other meta information is sent, which means that the sender and the receiver **_must_** have the same versions of the types being serialized.

 This means that it's a bad idea to save the serialized data for longer periods